Odessa the Beautiful

 As a EU citizen, I didn’t require a visa.
 Entering the Ukraine by rail was easy and hassle free.
 We stopped at the border for a bit, Moldova Border Patrol didn’t bother, Ukraine Immigration entered the carriage and checked everyone’s passports and stamped them.
 They spoke English, and the whole procedure took perhaps fifteen minutes.

 Arriving at the railway station was somewhat overwhelming – it’s huge and really busy, but no one really bothered me.
 There are several money exchange kiosks on the square outside the station, and plenty more along Pushkin Street and in the centre.
 I brought EURO in cash, and exchanging cash at official exchange kiosks was easy and there were plenty around.
 I paid for larger expenses like hotel and some meals with a VISA card.
+The exchange rate towards the Euro has remained pretty stable, with 1 Euro to about 30 Ukrainian hryvnias.

 By staying somewhere fairly central, I experienced no trouble whatsoever walking around on my own any time of the day and night.
 Street lighting isn’t the greatest.
 Nevertheless, I didn’t feel unsafe for one minute but wished I had a torch because some of the pavement in smaller streets really are in a bit of a state.
 I wished I had a bit more time to venture out to the Moldovanka Market, but decided against it because I heard they are selling pets there and I know it would have upset me, and I simply ran put of time.